limangox/sakamsg/README.md

 - Cmder : [Homepage](https://cmder.app/)

+> [!WARNING]
-# About `refresh_token`
+> # About `refresh_token`
-* Due to a mandatory upgrade of the `メッセージ ` version
+> * Due to a mandatory upgrade of the `メッセージ ` version
-    - For ios users, please choose to transfer data from your old phone when replacing a new one.
+>    - For ios users, please choose to transfer data from your old phone when replacing a new one.
 This will also transfer your token.
 Please do not re-introduce your account, or it will cause the token to refresh.
-    - For Android users, I don't know if the token will survive the transfer.
+>    - For Android users, I don't know if the token will survive the transfer.

 # How to use